dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 ```
 <br/>

-$G$ is <ins>**Geometry function**</ins>, which calculates how many microfacets are visible from both the view and light directions as sometimes due to roughness some microfacets blocks other microfacets to reflect the light.
-We will again use a very standard function, Smith's Schlick-GGX to calculate it.
+$G$ is <ins>**Geometry function**</ins>, which determines how many microfacets are visible from both the view and light directions as sometimes due to roughness some microfacets may block other microfacets, preventing them from reflecting the light.
+We will use Smith's Schlick-GGX Geometry Function, standard for calculating geometric occlusion in PBR.

 $$
 \begin{align*}